jasonhuh/geekdojo-io.github.io/_posts/2019-4-21-calculator2.md

 #### Tips on solving problems

-* Read a problem statement twice
+* Read a problem statement twice!
+(Don't solve a wrong problem!)
 * Measure twice, cut once!
+(Write a concrete example on a paper, write an algorithm or peusdo-code, and test the algorithm before starting to write code)
 * After solving a problem, study Editorial and view solutions in Discussion.
 * Upsolve - Don't waste time solving easy problems.
 Challenge yourself.